-Position Number F66890 Position Type Teaching and Research Faculty Rank Research Associate Working Title Research Associate School/Unit College of Humanities and Sciences Department Psychology Number of Months 12 Tenure Status Non-Tenure Eligible Grant funded position?
+Position Number F66890 Is this employee on a H1B Visa?
+Position Type Teaching and Research Faculty Rank Research Associate Working Title Research Associate School/Unit College of Humanities and Sciences Department Psychology Number of Months 12 Tenure Status Non-Tenure Eligible Grant funded position?
 Yes - Continuation of this position depends on funding of the grant.

 Mission or Goal of Unit

 The Vision: The Department of Psychology strives to be a national leader recognized for generating knowledge about psychological processes through scientific research and for disseminating that knowledge to our colleagues, our graduate and undergraduate students and society at large.